 Unit 2 – ‘Walking in the Air’

 This unit is designed to build on work covered during ‘Scarborough Fair’ in Year 7.
 Students develop their awareness of others during a 5-part harmony performance situation.
-They use a variety of instruments and scores.
+They use a variety of instruments and scores and more able musicians are given the opportunity to learn to lead and conduct the others in their group.

-This unit is designed to introduce students to the software ‘Sibelius’ whilst exploring the structure of canons.
-Students learn the basic skills of producing their own compositions using ICT and also develop their knowledge of chords and melodies covered in Unit 1.
+This unit is designed to engage students with the software ‘Noteflight’ whilst exploring the structure of ground bass.
+Students learn the basic skills of producing their own compositions using Noteflight and also develop their knowledge of chords and melodies covered in Unit 1.

 Year 9

-This unit is designed to introduce students to African music and provide them with the experience of performing music in this style.
-It is also particularly relevant for those students who are considering taking this subject at GCSE level.
+This unit is designed to introduce students to West African music and provide them with the experience of performing music in this style.
+It is also particularly relevant for those students who are considering taking this subject at Level 2 for either GCSE or BTEC Music.

 Unit 3 – 12 Bar Blues